 Sweeteners used in diet sodas may impair the liver’s ability to process certain drugs

 In a study, researchers from the Medical College of Wisconsin (USA) found that certain artificial sweeteners such as sucralose and acesulfame potassium had the ability to inhibit liver proteins reports the DailyMail (source 1).
 These are responsible for the detoxification process.
-These sweeteners could therefore be detrimental to certain liver functions.
+These sweeteners might therefore be detrimental to certain liver functions.
 These results were presented at the Experimental Biology 2022 meeting hosted by the American Society for Biochemistry and Molecular Biology in Pennsylvania.

 More studies to come